-The original vegetation community in the parks would have been STIF which was cleared for agricultural and urban development after European settlement.
+EXISTING NATURAL ENVIRONMENT The original vegetation community in the parks would have been STIF which was cleared for agricultural and urban development after European settlement.
 The Dulwich Hill Parklands are located within a Biodiversity Wildlife Corridor and Biodiversity Bandicoot Protection area for Eastern Long Nosed Bandicoots.
 The parks provide habitat for bandicoots as well as other threatened native species including; grey headed flying foxes, eastern bentwing bats and regent honeyeaters.
-Arlington Recreation Reserve also forms part of The GreenWay Priority Biodiversity Area and provides priority and supporting habitats as part of the SSROC Biodiversity Corridors 2016.

-Arlington Recreation Reserve contains a row of significant trees which wrap around the park's south-western corner.
-There is a uniquely vegetated area in the park's north-western corner
+Arlington Recreation Reserve is included in the Greenway Priority Biodiversity Area (Marrickville Council Biodiversity Strategy) and is identified as Supporting Habitats as part of the SSROC Biodiversity Corridors 2016.
+Arlington Recreation Reserve contains a row of significant trees which wrap around the park's southwestern corner.
+There is a uniquely vegetated area in the park's north-western corner.